MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-whats-new.md

 - Windows keeps your organization’s data safe and secured.
 (50/85”) delivers enterprise-grade modern security enabling IT admins to enforce data protection with BitLocker and Trusted Platform Module 2.0 (TPM) plus cloud-powered security with Microsoft Defender.
 - Manage settings and policies remotely to enhance productivity and ensure device compliance wherever your teams work.
 Centrally manage settings and policies in Microsoft Endpoint Manager, and track room health status with active monitoring through Microsoft Teams Admin Center and the Pro Management Portal.

-## Make any place teamwork space
+## Make any place a teamwork space

 Future-proof your meeting spaces.
 Flexible, modular accessories enable (50/85”) to adapt as your space and technology needs change.
 Whether your space is big enough to need a robust, large-display experience and third-party audio devices, or your teams meet in smaller, intimate groups, you can configure the perfect collaboration space.
-For teams on the move, relocate from one room to another when you use (50/85”) with Designed for Surface mobile stands.1
+For teams on the move, relocate from one room to another when you use (50/85”) with Designed for Surface mobile stands.<sup>1</sup>

 - Find the right fit whatever your meeting space.
 (85 inch) is a large-room solution, while (50 inch) is perfect for smaller spaces.
 Complete your experience with peripherals certified for Microsoft Teams Rooms.
 With Microsoft Teams Coordinated Meetings, Surface Hub can be used as an interactive companion or side-of-room device.
 - Unlock unique collaboration scenarios with Portrait Mode on (50 inch).
 With snap rotation, seamlessly adjust the device to the orientation that’s best for your meeting or collaboration needs in the moment.
 - Mobile stands make it easy to move, raise and lower (50/85”).
-Salamander Designs Electric Lift Mobile Stands1 are height adjustable and can move with you.
+Salamander Designs Electric Lift Mobile Stands<sup>1</sup> are height adjustable and can move with you.
 Unplug and power brainstorms to go further with the APC™ Charge Mobile Battery1 for (50 inch).
 - For a personal desktop experience, re-configure with Windows 11 Pro and Enterprise.
 - Built for easy installation in modern spaces.
 Simplify installations with wall mounts and packaging designed to move through elevators and around tight corners.
 - Adapts to grow with you.
 Modular, interchangeable components mean (50/85”) is built to last through technology advancements and the evolution of your space requirements.